stefanoborini/book-the-software-company/00-introduction.md

   commissioning (either internal or from suppliers), data analysis for post-sales support,# document traceability for regulatory certifications.
-- The research center needs research reproducibility, support for data acquisition from internally developed instruments, data plotting, implementation of novel models.#
+- The research center needs research reproducibility, support for data acquisition from internally developed instruments, data plotting, implementation of novel models.

-All of these cases require software, despite software not being the product that the company sells.
-In some cases, the software can be just bought, but this is often not the case.
-Some of this software may be basic scripts, other may be more complex, tailored applications with business-specific personalisation and requirements.
+All of these cases require software, despite software not being the product that the company sells to customers.
+However, any software exists due to demand, and in this case the customer is simply the company itself.

+In some cases, the software can be just bought, but this is not always the case.
+Some of this software may be basic scripts, other may be more complex applications with business-specific personalisation and requirements.

 I hope that there's a compelling case for the definition of "software company" to be therefore true.
 If your company writes code in any form, it is a software